rubcore/TheRuddyBomb/README.md

 it simulates a well known game type called Search and Destroy.
 The device is planted on the field by one team, and is attempted to be deactivated by another.

-As development progresses, it's hoped that other familiar game types will be added.
+As development progresses it's hoped that other familiar game types will be added.

 ## How does it work?